polarfire-soc/hart-software-services/README.md

 Verbose builds (which show each individual command) are possible by adding V=1 to the end of the make command, e.g.:

     $ make V=1

+### Building on Windows

+The HSS relies only on SoftConsole v2021.1 or later to build on Windows.
+One workaround that is needed is to copy `python3\bin\python.exe` to `python3\bin\python3.exe` in the SoftConsole v2021.1 installation folder on Windows.

 For more detailed build instructions, particular with regards to using SoftConsole on Windows, see https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/polarfire-soc-software-tool-flow.md#build-the-hss.